 As the NPC comes into session today to review a draft of the People’s Republic’s first Civil Code [民法典], a legislative marathon will soon come to an end.
 The Code is a massive piece of legislation.
 Its latest draft includes 1260 articles, teeming with arcane legal terminology.
 Thus, if you want to read it for yourself, you might find the task daunting.
 In this post, we hope to make the Code just a bit more accessible.
-But our task here is a moderate one: we will not (and cannot) do a deep dive into the Code.
+But our task here is a modest one: we will not (and cannot) do a deep dive into the Code.
 Instead, we will give a brief overview of the Code’s drafting history, explain its significance, and provide a quick introduction to each of the Code’s subdivisions.
 We will focus on the new rules in the Code that have caught our attention, as well as issues that have engendered the most heated (sometimes quite public) debates.

 All citations to the Code below are to its final version; other sources are not always cited.
 You can find all relevant legislative documents and prior drafts on this page.